luni64/cb/readme.md

+# This code is obsolete.
+A better version can be found here https://github.com/luni64/callbackhelper

 **This is just prove of concept code.
 There is no error checking code implemented and there are most probably are some bugs in it**

 This is just a collection of examples to show a possible implementation of a new callback system